Tencent/FeatherCNN/README.md

 ### Model Format Conversion

 FeatherCNN accepts Caffemodels.
-It merges the structure file (.prototxt) and the weight file (.caffemodel) into a single binary model (.feathermodel).The convert tool requires protobuf, but you don't need them for the library.
+It merges the structure file (.prototxt) and the weight file (.caffemodel) into a single binary model (.feathermodel).
+The convert tool requires protobuf, but you don't need them for the library.

 [**Model Convert Guide**](https://github.com/Tencent/FeatherCNN/wikis/Model-Convert-Guide).

 ### Runtime Interfaces

 The basic user interfaces are listed in feather/net.h.
 Currently we are using raw pointers to reference data.
-We may provide more convienent interfaces in the near future.
+We may provide more convenient interfaces in the near future.

-Before inference, FeatherCNN reqiures two steps to initialize the network.
+Before inference, FeatherCNN requires two steps to initialize the network.
 ```cpp
 feather::Net forward_net(num_threads);
 forward_net.InitFromPath(FILE_PATH_TO_FEATHERMODEL);